 Mort Elvis Einstein Zombies.
-Are the actually used names for the types of developers and for their users.
+Might they be names used for the types of developers and for their users?

 The text found on the web (unknown author)